Skip to main content

 Conclusion

 Navigating the Dutch rental market safely requires vigilance, knowledge, and patience.
-The housing shortage adds pressure, but skipping verification exposes you to significant risk.
-Follow this checklist, understand your rights, and use verified platforms like Domu Match to protect yourself from scams.
-Legitimate landlords and roommates will respect thorough verification - if they refuse, walk away.
-Your safety is worth the extra time.
-Take a methodical approach, and you will find secure housing that supports your studies instead of adding stress.
+Pressure is normal, but skipping verification exposes you to risk.
+Follow this checklist, understand your rights, and treat urgency as a warning sign.
+Legitimate landlords and roommates will respect thorough verification.
+If they refuse, walk away.